Trump Fed nominee Shelton blocked in Senate, for now | Politics

 Trump Fed nominee Shelton blocked in Senate, for now

-The U.S. Senate on Tuesday blocked President Donald Trump's controversial nomination of Judy Shelton to the Federal Reserve's board, though a White House spokesman expressed confidence she would eventually be confirmed.
-Shelton, a former economic adviser to Trump, has come under fire for inconsistent, controversial views, including a past embrace of the gold standard and a shifting stance on interest rates as control of the White House passed from Democrat Barack Obama to Trump.
+The U.S. Senate blocked President Donald Trump's controversial nomination of Judy Shelton to the Federal Reserve's board on Tuesday but left a path open for her potential confirmation in the coming weeks.
+Shelton, 66, a former economic adviser to Trump's 2016 presidential campaign, has come under fire for inconsistent, controversial views, including an embrace of the gold standard and a shifting stance on interest rates as control of the White House passed from Democrat Barack Obama to Trump.

+Formerly U.S. executive director for the European Bank for Reconstruction and Development, Shelton was also a co-director of the Sound Money Project, part of the libertarian American Institute for Economic Research.
+Her skepticism about the role of the Fed was part of the appeal for some Republicans voting "yes" on Tuesday.

 "The Federal Reserve plays too much of a role shaping our economy," Marco Rubio, a Republican senator from Florida, said in a statement after the vote.
 He added that he thinks Shelton shares his belief "that relying on the Federal Reserve to boost asset prices is no substitute for a strong American economy."
-Shelton is the latest in a string of failed Trump picks for the central bank

-Other Trump Fed nominees that failed to be confirmed included former Republican presidential candidate Herman Cain, although none of them got as far as Shelton did in the process.
+Democrats voting against Shelton expressed concern over her lack of knowledge about the banking system.
+Shelton's unfamiliarity with capital requirements and other protections against losses means it would be "imprudent" to appoint her to the Federal Reserve Board, Massachusetts Senator Elizabeth Warren said on Twitter on Tuesday afternoon, "especially during this crisis."

+Other Trump picks for the central bank have faltered earlier in the process, including former Republican presidential candidate Herman Cain and economic adviser Stephen Moore.
+Whether Shelton is ultimately confirmed or not, Trump will have put his mark on the Fed.
+He has nominated all but one of its board's current five members.

+The White House expressed confidence Shelton would be confirmed eventually, with spokesman Judd Deere tweeting she is "incredibly qualified," and adding, "The @WhiteHouse fully supports her."

 ALSO READ